Nancy Valentine

-Nancy Valentine (born Annette Valentine; January 21, 1928 – July 31, 2017) was an American model and actress, better known for her marriage to an Indian Maharaja than for her modeling or early film roles.
+Nancy Valentine (born Annette Valentine; January 21, 1928 – July 31, 2017) was an American model and actress, better known for her marriage to the Indian Maharaja Jagaddipendra Narayan than for her modeling or early film roles.
 She later had more success in American television, performing in over thirty different series.

 Biography

 Early years

 According to her obituary, Valentine was born in St. Albans, Queens, New York City.
 She was the middle child of five for Richard and Bertha Valentine.
 Her father had his own sign painting business in Queens.

 Her mother said in 1952 that she was born at Smithtown, New York and attended school in East Rockaway, New York.
 Valentine herself told columnist Earl Wilson she was from Smithtown and had been raised as a Baptist.
 Her mother said she was never interested in school; instead she had brief jobs working as a store stock clerk and as a nightclub cigarette and camera girl, before becoming a model.